Jawahir01/Journfolio/README.md

 # **Purpose of the project**
-Freelance digital journalist and writer Mathew Aleen introduces his online portfolio with a professional photograph of himself and links to different sections of his website.
+Freelance digital journalist and writer Mathew Allen introduces his online portfolio with a professional photograph of himself and links to different sections of his website.
 Based in London, Allen has also lived and worked in San Francisco.
 The portfolio features his best and most recent work experience, as well as some of the agencies he has written for.

 ![The_website](/docs/site.png)

+To visit the live site click [here](https://jawahir01.github.io/Journfolio/) -

+---
-## Site Owner's goals
+## **Site Owner's Goals**
 -   Help clients understand more about Mathew's career and his areas of focus as a journalist.
 -   Help Mathew effectively present his skills and experience to news agencies.
 -   Help recruiters and people who are interested in Mathew's work to reach easily.

-## External User's goals
+## **External User's Goals**
 Whether I am a visiting user or an interested recruiter, I want to:
 - Easily find out about Who is Mathew Allen and What does he do.
 - Navigate smoothly to Mathew's previous experiences in journalism and his main skills.